shchauh/dapr-workshop/prerequisites.md

 This sections provides information on softwares and tools, we will need to do hands-on labs for this workshop.

-Dapr can be run either in self-hosted or Kubernetes modes.
-Running dapr runtime in self-hosted mode enables you to develop dapr applications in your local development environment and then deploy and run them in other supported environments.
-For example, you can develop Dapr applications in self-hosted mode and then deploy them to any Kubernetes cluster.

-> **Note : We will do most of the hands on labs in this workshop in self-hosted mode.**

 For the purpose of this workshop we need to install following softwares and tools -